-Citizens Bank’s rates are competitive, offering APRs as low as 2.19% (variable), corresponding to your loan amount, repayment term, degree level and other factors.
+Citizens Bank’s rates are competitive, offering APRs as low as 2.24% (variable) and 2.39% (fixed), corresponding to your loan amount, repayment term, degree level and other factors.
 Just be sure you weigh the pros and cons of fixed and variable rates.

 Additionally, the bank also offers incentives to reduce your interest rate even more.
-If you or your cosigner have a Citizens Bank savings or checking account, you can get 0.25% off your interest rate.
-Plus, if you sign up for automatic payments, you can get another 0.25% discount.
+If you or your cosigner have a Citizens Bank savings or checking account, you can get 0.25 percentage points off your interest rate.
+Plus, if you sign up for automatic payments, you can get another 0.25 percentage point discount.

-Citizens Bank will give you a personalized rate and savings quote, in you qualify, in as little as two minutes.
-Their “Get My Rate” tool also won’t ding your credit, as it triggers only a soft credit pull.
+Citizens Bank will give you a personalized rate and savings quote, if you qualify, in as little as two minutes.
+This prequalification process also won’t ding your credit, as it triggers only a soft credit pull.
 If you are satisfied with the rate and choose to complete your application, the bank then makes a hard inquiry.

 You and your cosigner, if you have one, can use the tool separately to gauge your potential refinancing options.

 Citizens Bank also has a robust mobile banking app for iOS and Android devices.
 You can check your balance, make payments and review your account history after you download the app.
 You can also apply over the phone.

 Low rates, flexible eligibility requirements and ease of use are benefits of Citizens Bank student loan refinancing.
 But also keep the following drawbacks in mind as you shop around.

-One of the largest retail banks in the U.S., Citizens Bank has been around since 1828.
+The self-proclaimed 13th largest retail bank in the U.S., Citizens Bank has been around since 1828.
 It allows you to potentially house your personal finances under one roof, offering savings accounts and credit cards as well as personal loans, mortgages and more.
 If you live close to one of its approximately 1,000 branches, you have the option to hash out your financial plan with a banker.

 If those features aren’t relevant to you, however, you might find competitors’ more modern perks to be more enticing: